 Pellets are important to feed you bunny as they have vitamins and nutritional supplements that hay does not have.
 The guideline is ¼ cup of food per 6 lbs of rabbit.
 Holland lops are a small breed that will be between 2-4lbs fully grown so ¼ cup per day should be sufficient enough.
 Feed unlimited pellets until 12 weeks of age.
 Pellets alone are not sufficient enough to balance your rabbits diet.
 It is essential that you feed them hay as well.
 Pellets do not provide the high levels of fiber needed to digest through their digestive system which is why hay is crucially important to feed them.
 It is ok for baby bunnies to eat Alfalfa hay as it has the high caloric and protein levels for proper development.
-Although when they reach seven months of age switch them over to timothy, orchard, and/or oat hay.
+Although when they reach three months of age switch them over to timothy, orchard, and/or oat hay.

 There are two types of rabbit food on the market.
 One is a solid pellet and the other has little colorful treats mixed in.
 We recommend using a solid pellet food because those treats have no nutritional value and what can happen is your bunny will pick only the treats out and refuse to eat the actual beneficial food.
 This can cause a series of health problems and obesity.

 We use and sell Modesto Mills Organic Rabbit Pellets and timothy or orchard grass hay.
 If you live locally feel free to swing by and grab a bag from us when you are in need of more feed.
 Another great brand we recommend is Oxbow which can be purchased online and at many pet stores.
 You can use either a water bottle or bowl for water.
 If using a bowl, make sure to get a heavy duty bowl that isn’t easy to be pushed around or tipped over.
 Gravity waterers that are used for dogs and cats can also be used for rabbits as well.